Albert Howard: Life

 Albert Howard was born at Bishop's Castle, Shropshire.
 He was the son of Richard Howard, a farmer, and Ann Howard, née Kilvert.
-He was educated at Wrekin College, Royal College of Science, South Kensington, and as Foundation Scholar, at St. John's College, Cambridge.
-In 1896, he graduated in Biological Sciences at Cambridge, where he also obtained a Diploma of Phytopathology in 1897.
+He was educated at Wellington College, Telford, and the Royal College of Science, South Kensington, where he took the associateship in chemistry.
+He matriculated in 1896 at St. John's College, Cambridge, becoming a scholar in 1897.
+In 1899, he graduated B.A. with a first class in biological subjects, in the Natural Sciences Tripos; and graduated M.A. in 1902 or 1903.
+In parallel, he also obtained the Cambridge and national agricultural diplomas in 1897/8.

 In 1899, he lectured in Agricultural Science at Harrison College, Barbados, and in 1899 and 1902, was a Mycologist and Agricultural Lecturer at the Imperial Department of Agriculture for the West Indies.

-From 1903 to 1905, he was Botanist at the South Eastern Agricultural College and from 1905–1924, Imperial Economic Botanist to the Government of India.
+From 1903 to 1905, he was Botanist at the South Eastern Agricultural College and from 1905 to 1924, Imperial Economic Botanist to the Government of India.

 In 1914, he was created a Companion of the Indian Empire (C.I.E.), and received a Silver Medal of the Royal Society of Arts in 1920.
-From 1924–1931, Howard was Director of the Institute of Plant Industry, Indore, and Agricultural Adviser to States in Central India and Rajputana.
+From 1924 to 1931, Howard was Director of the Institute of Plant Industry, Indore, and Agricultural Adviser to States in Central India and Rajputana.
 He was made a Fellow of the Royal Asiatic Society in 1928, and in 1930 received the Barclay Memorial Medal of that society.

 He was knighted in 1934, and made an Honourable Fellow of the Imperial College of Science in 1935.

 Howard worked in India as agricultural adviser and was in charge of a government research farm at Indore.
 He worked together with Gabrielle Matthaei (1876–1930), and her sister Louise (1880–1969).
 He married Gabrielle in 1905.
 After her death, he married Louise in 1931.
 Gabrielle was herself a professionally trained and competent botanist, and indeed the contribution of both women to organic farming is said to be underestimated.

 Howard observed and came to support traditional Indian farming practices over conventional agricultural science.
 Though he journeyed to India to teach Western agricultural techniques he found that the Indians could in fact teach him more.
 One important aspect he took notice of was the connection between healthy soil and the villages' healthy populations, livestock and crop.
 Patrick Holden, Director of the UK Soil Association quoted Howard as saying "the health of soil, plant, animal and man is one and indivisible."
 He was president of the 13th session of the Indian Science Congress in 1926.